Communication Arts Undergraduate Program

 - Motion Graphics: Multi-platform computer labs are available on both campuses to support all communication arts specializations including new media capabilities.

-- Radio Station: An Internet-based radio station is operated by students in Old Westbury.
+- Radio Station: An Internet-based radio station is operated by students on Long Island (Old Westbury).

 Quality of Academic Experience